kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 RequireJS doesn't manage ALL of this site's JavaScript...we'll discuss that in a minute.
 But RequireJS manages most of it very well.

 Which is an important point: while it takes optimization seriously, RequireJS' main purpose in life is to allow developers to write JS in a modular, well-organized fashion (its [documentation](http://requirejs.org/docs/api.html#usage) is very clear about this purpose	).
-Developing with it made my life so much easier.
+I wrote singular bits of JavaScript in separate files without worrying about minification, things loading in the proper order, global variable leakage, etc...developing with RequireJS made my life so much easier.

-There's not enough space in this post to discuss the brilliance of RequireJS so if you want to get up and running with it, I'm going to push you to [read the RequireJS API docs](http://requirejs.org/docs/api.html).
+There's not enough space in this post to discuss the brilliance of RequireJS so [read the RequireJS API docs](http://requirejs.org/docs/api.html) so you can get up and running.
 The previously mentioned JavaScript/WordPress issues were RequireJS-related so that future post will discuss it a bit.
 And I MIGHT do a RequireJS screencast in the future...not 100% sure about this yet.

 I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136) where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS as well as [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), which RequireJS is heavily based upon.